Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

-From a mathematical viewpoint, this equation describes $p({\bf x},t)$ as a superposition of mutually independent solutions $F({\bf x},{\bf x}',t)$ and $F({\bf x},{\bf x}',-t)$ of the same source-free wave equation, with $p^-({\bf x}',t)$ and $p^+({\bf x}',t)$ being their coefficients.
+for ${\bf x}$ at and above $\mathbb{S}_0$.
+The focusing functions $F({\bf x},{\bf x}',t)$ and $F({\bf x},{\bf x}',-t)$ are mutually independent solutions of the same source-free wave equation as that for $p({\bf x},t)$.
+Hence, from a mathematical viewpoint, equation (\ref{eq43}) expresses $p({\bf x},t)$ as a superposition of these independent solutions, with $p^-({\bf x}',t)$ and $p^+({\bf x}',t)$ being their (convolutional) coefficients.
 Although we derived this equation from equations (\ref{eqFoc3}) and (\ref{eqFoc4}) for ${\bf x}$ at and above $\mathbb{S}_0$, the quantities $p({\bf x},t)$, $F({\bf x},{\bf x}',t)$ and $F({\bf x},{\bf x}',-t)$ all obey the same source-free wave equation for all ${\bf x}$ (at, above and below $\mathbb{S}_0$).
 Hence, if we write $p({\bf x},t)$ for ${\bf x}$ below $\mathbb{S}_0$ as a superposition of $F({\bf x},{\bf x}',t)$ and $F({\bf x},{\bf x}',-t)$, the coefficients must be the same as for ${\bf x}$ at and above $\mathbb{S}_0$.
 In other words, equation (\ref{eq43}) holds for all ${\bf x}$ throughout space.
 When there are sources for the wave field $p({\bf x},t)$ in the upper half-space, then equation (\ref{eq43}) holds for all ${\bf x}$ below the shallowest source (following the same reasoning as for the homogeneous medium).
 A more formal derivation of equation (\ref{eq43}) for all ${\bf x}$ below the shallowest source is presented in Appendix D. From this derivation it also follows that evanescent waves are neglected at $\mathbb{S}_0$.
 This does not mean that evanescent waves are neglected altogether.
 Waves that are propagating at $\mathbb{S}_0$ may become evanescent in high-velocity layers and equation (\ref{eq43}) accounts for such evanescent waves \citep{Wapenaar2021GJI}.